EwaEwaA/Portfolio-Ewy-Alaba/README.md

 Portfolio for a Software QA position

 # About me
 My name is Ewa.
-I am an ambitious person who is looking for a junior software tester position.
+I am an ambitious person who work as an Sortware QA in Intiaro.
 I have graduated from University of Warsaw - faculty of Management.
-I have rich experience in PR and marketing and now I am looking for new challenges in IT.

-I have developped my testing knowledge and skills as well as I made a SQL and ISTQB course.
+I have testing and organizational skills.
+I made a SQL and ISTQB course as well as pratice in TestArmy.
-On this site I would like to share my all gained experience from personal studies and researches.
+On this site I would like to share my all experience I gained in testing domain.

 # Tools
   - Microsoft SQL Server Management Studio